 Digital Centerfold, St. Claire, Issue IX

-In March 2012, Bethany Pelle compiled The Game as an interactive, digital centerfold for the The St. Claire, Issue IX.
-The 64 cards in this humorous deck were sourced from an incomplete edition of the board game Artist: The Game, 1982 by John and Diane Gingold and highlight events in the daily lives of artists in the contemporary art system.
+Back in 2012, Bethany Pelle compiled The Game as an interactive, digital centerfold for the The St. Claire, Issue IX.
+The 64 cards in this readymade deck were sourced from an incomplete edition of the board game Artist: The Game, 1982 by John and Diane Gingold, The yellow deck highlights events in the daily lives of commercial artists in the contemporary art system.

 In the Yixing ceramic tradition, scholars use tea to stimulate their work and intellectual discourse among their cohort.
 Yixing teapot designs are filled with symbolic content which express aesthetic attitudes and intellectual interests.
 Before a gathering, a host will carefully select a teapot for its particular symbolism in order to influence a stimulating dialogue.